97131004/AspNetCoreVueJS-RealTimeSharedNotes/README.md

-# ASP.NET Core: Real-Time Shared Notes
+# ASP.NET Core / Vue.js : Real-Time Shared Notes

 A real-time collaborative notes application.
 Logged-in users can write and post notes, which are instantly replicated and shown to all users without page reloads.
 The system uses SignalR for real-time updates, Vue.js for a responsive frontend, and a secure ASP.NET Core backend with MS SQL Server and Entity Framework Core.